-

 It was as if your brain would explode.

-And what were you always thinking about?
+What were you always thinking about?

 I wondered then.
 I wonder now.
 Did you,

-As it seemed, really know things nobody else knew?There was all this, yes, and other things as well.
+As it seemed, really know things nobody else knew?

 To you (eschatological terror was my cross

-To bear).
-Over icy kitchen floors where the big square
+To bear) — over icy kitchen floors where the big square

 Appliances loomed ominous, mute, and into